Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 Specific points can be highlighted with argument highlightPoints

-which can be a vector or named list of vectors, containing rownames(x)
+which can be a vector or named list of vectors, containing rownames(x).

 When using a list, point colors are assigned to each element in the

-list in order, using the argument highlightColor
+list in order, using the argument highlightColor.

 Typical MA-plots are "global-centered", which calculates the

-mean/median across all columns in x
+mean/median across all columns in x, and this value is subtracted

 from each individual value per row.